 Transform customer service and support

 By automating the provisioning of information updates, business services, and customer service processes, you stand to save a lot.
-Gartner showed that by 2022, two-thirds of all customer experience projects would take advantage of IT.

 For example, customer service will be increasingly delivered through technologies like chatbots.
 A chatbot (also called a virtual customer assistant) makes truly effective use of the available resources.
 Since many support questions are repeated, the answers are already known and can be easily automated.

 This allows the support staff to dedicate more time and energy to the customers presenting the more complex problems.
 In the Gartner study mentioned above, organizations reported a reduction of up to 70% in chat, email, call inquiries after implementing virtual customer assistants.

 Avoiding infrastructure overprovisioning is a critical goal for most organizations.
 However, the process is often challenging.